 Let’s analyze the two paces where we rested our heads in Israel.
 Abraham Hostel Tel Aviv and Jerusalem.

 With more staff I could get to know, there was always one (most of the times two or more) people at the reception desk, bar, tour desk, kitchen, maintenance or housekeeping.
 As a result, everything was always quick, neat and well taken care of.

 No wonder why the Jerusalem one, boasting one of the best terraces in town, is repeatedly chosen as one of the world’s finest.

 With a centric location and social schedule averaging two activities on-site and two or three available tours daily which make for great connections and fun, balanced and fresh breakfast to start the day with the right foot, TV room, communal and fully equipped kitchen, bar service (with happy hour!), WiFi working perfectly all over and an insider’s tip map of the city, I couldn’t think of a better place to have based our explorations from.

-By the way, these guys have a cool app full of great tips from biking routes to nightlife, food and sights.
-Download the Abraham Hostels App here.
+By the way, these guys have a cool app – called Abraham Hostels – full of great tips from biking routes to nightlife, food, and sights.

 19. Socrates was right.